 The map below shows the area south east of Glasgow where many of the people below this point lived.

-There is no marriage record for William and Anne, or any obvious death record for Anne.
+There is no marriage record for William Neilson and Anne Henderson, or any obvious death record for Anne.
 It is not known for sure who took care of the child.
 However, the 1841 census may provide some clues - see below.

 Is it possible that William Neilson had had a relationship with Anne Henderson, who became pregnant, but decided to marry Margaret Gardener?
-It is only speculation at this point, as there is no other reason to connect William and Margaret Neilson.
+It is only speculation at this point, as there is no other reason to connect William Neilson and Margaret Gardener.

-William and Margaret Neilson of Cathcart had several children before 1841:
+William and Margaret Neilson of Cathcart had several children before 1841, and the birth place of the children indicates that they moved about before 1841:

-This family (along with another at Bothwell) appears in the 1841 census with a William Neilson, aged 10 - see below.
+This family (along with another at Bothwell) appears in the 1841 census with a William Neilson and an Andrew Gardner aged 18, aged 10 - see below.

 John Renwick (baptised abt 1798 at Prestonkirk, East Lothian - before April 1851 possibly in Amos Close, Dalkeith) married Isabella Simpson (baptised 1812 at Prestonkirk, East Lothian) in 1835 (according to the marriage certificate of his son Thomas - see below).